Possible

 either blow the head gasket or warp the Alloy

-If while on idle the cars starts puffing out
+on idle the cars starts puffing out smoke it

-smoke it means that the oil seals on the Turbo
+means that the oil seals on the Turbo are gone.

-When the car is warmed up try to put it into
+car is warmed up try to put it into reverse,

-reverse, if it crunches like hell then its new
+if it crunches like hell then its new clutch

-clutch time(Not cheap to be done properly with
+time(Not cheap to be done properly with the

 Can be done for £250 with just dropping